Fancy Notes

 xargs -L1 git clone

-to download your personal repositories, or CNTX=orgs
+Set CNTX=users to download your personal repositories, or CNTX=orgs for your organization’s repositories.

 GitHub API limits results to 100 per page.
-Increase the PAGE
+Increase the PAGE variable to fetch all repositories across multiple pages.

-🗑️ Delete a Branch in Git
+Delete a branch in git

-Delete a local branch:
+Delete a local branch

 git branch -d branch_name # Safe delete